December 1, 2020

 1. As much as we all love to buy shiny new stuff, it is a requirement to buy and maintain our camera equipment, and not to mention the need for backup camera gear in case the unforeseeable may sadly occur.
 We don’t like to risk it on the most important day of your life.

-4. All passionate photographers, like me, will always invest into their business and themselves, and we all do this by attending photography workshops and signing up to business education.
-This enables us photographers to keep up the date with the modern world and to deliver an excellent service to our clients, and it improves our skills sets and knowledge.
+4. All passionate photographers, like me, will always invest in their business and themselves, and we all do this by attending photography workshops and signing up for business education.
+This enables us, photographers, to keep up the date with the modern world and to deliver an excellent service to our clients, and it improves our skills sets and knowledge.
 As there is so much to learn, which as a result helps photographers to personally grow in their business venture and to provide the best product and service they can to the best of their ability.
-And that’s what you’re paying for, the experience and skills of the photographer, not to mention the blood, sweat and tears that goes into building a business and maintaining it.
+And that’s what you’re paying for, the experience and skills of the photographer, not to mention the blood, sweat, and tears that go into building a business and maintaining it.

 5. Each year it’s important we keep on top of our accounts by managing invoices and we all have to be prepared, by putting away a percentage to pay the HMRC.
 It just sits there practically waiting for the tax department, so we have to account for that too when pricing up our services.

-6. To get our businesses name out there among an overly saturated photography market, we put money aside for marketing and advertising costs.
+6. To get our business name out there among an overly saturated photography market, we put money aside for marketing and advertising costs.
 This could include featuring in magazines, creating google/Facebook/Instagram ads, and registering on an online directory.
-Also some photographers attend wedding fairs and all of these avenues add up over time.
+Also, some photographers attend wedding fairs and all of these avenues add up over time.

 7. I am one of a few wedding photographers that travel the beautiful British country for work, so take mileage and accommodation into account when booking, as it is a factor to be mindful of.

-9. The administration tasks behind running a business includes setting up business insurance, creating and updating a website which involves fees for storage/blogging/images.
-And when delivering galleries to clients I use a trusted site called shootproof and it costs further fees to do so.
+9. The administration tasks behind running a business include setting up business insurance, creating and updating a website which involves fees for storage/blogging/images.
+And when delivering galleries to clients I use a trusted site called shoot proof and it costs further fees to do so.

 10. As time goes on some photographers want to employ new people or outsource these tasks and workloads to be more available for weddings and engagement photoshoots.

 11. And lastly we all want to pay the household bills and provide food on the table.
-So after the expenses it can be thinly spread if us photographers are not charging enough to cover everything.
+So after the expenses, it can be thinly spread if we photographers are not charging enough to cover everything.
 But it really is the best job in the world.